derekTurner/IT-docs-22/Block_4/section_3/express3_dev.md

 To get this started a new environment will be created featuring both these two applications and at a later point we will make the step to run the database with the express server.

+I note that the current version of mongodB is 6.0.2.
+The current version of mongo-express is 0.54.0 (there is a 1.o version but this is only an alpha release).

-Create a new github repository named **mongo1** project with the following initial file in the .docker directory and nothing else:
+Create a new public github repository named **mongo--1** project.
+Add a gitnore file as you work in github.com based on Node.
+Add the following initial file to the .docker directory and nothing else:

 **.docker/docker-compose.yaml**